heiheibirb/private-module-demo/README.md

-# S3 WebApp that launchs a cool game
+# S3 WebApp that launchs a cool game (involves blocks)

 Variables that will need to be set: